 The scenario/problem:

 It’s probably worth re-stating the obvious here: if you don’t have either the password, recovery password, or recovery key, no solution will restore access to your data.
-It’s nearly currently impossible to access BitLocker-encrypted data after removing all BitLocker keys because this would require cracking 128-bit or 256-bit AES encryption.
+It’s because this would require cracking 128-bit or 256-bit AES encryption.

 Even if you do have one of the aforementioned recovery items, we are still in a pretty bad situation.
 Encryption is only partial and we can’t interact with the drive via the UI.
 There is no guarantee that the BitLocker Repair Tool will get your data back in the same way it did for me.